-There are actually no laws which define CSR.
-These are principles which organisations adopt voluntarily in order to build and maintain their relationships with stakeholders
+There are currently no laws which define Corporate Social Responsibility (CSR).
+Organisations adopt CSR principles voluntarily in order to build and maintain their relationships with stakeholders

 This is on the basis that the brand value of an organisation is higher if it operates ethically with consideration towards the social and environmental impact of its activites.